WHAT IS MUSCLE?

 binding molecules known as myoglobin, therefore the high presence of oxygen means this muscle fatigues slowly.
 Fast twitch muscle fibres appear white and are highly specialised for much faster contraction but fatigue more quickly than red muscle fibres as they undergo mostly anaerobic respiration (Without oxygen) producing less energy but at the cost of faster contraction.

-found in the heart.
+muscle is unique in that it is only found in the heart.
 You will be glad to know this muscle is

 extremely slow at fatiguing and relies on a heavy blood and